lijy91/biyi/README.md

 | :---: | :---: | :-----: |
 |  ➖   |  ✔️   |   ✔️    |

+## Installation

+Downloads are available on the [Releases](https://github.com/biyidev/biyi_app/releases/latest) page.
+Also check out the [website](https://biyidev.com/release-notes) for other installation methods.

 ## Development

 We welcome you to join the development of `Biyi`.